WinVector/Examples/LogisticOmit/margin_recovery.md

     ##  [1] 0.610053847 0.238612287 0.089946153 0.061387713 0.051761580 0.796904554
     ##  [7] 0.148238420 0.003095446 0.140000000 0.060000000 0.560000000 0.240000000

+We see that the two experimenters have estimated the output of the `margin_frame` transform.
+As they know the `margin_frame` outout and the `margin_frame` operator itself, they can try to estimate the pre-image or input.
+This pre-image is the detailed distribution of data they are actually interested in.

 ### Solving For the Full Joint Distribution